AlexEne/AlexEne.github.io/_posts/2018-11-15-Rust-and-game-development.md

 Do I need that even for pong?
 I would bet that you can rewrite something like Doorkickers or Stardew Valley or any other 2D game in rust without having to annotate many lifetimes.

-Amethist is shaping to be a nice engine but if all you want to do is a 2D game with simple rules, you could get away with simpler abstractions.
+Amethyst is shaping to be a nice engine but if all you want to do is a 2D game with simple rules, you could get away with simpler abstractions.

 Possibly my point is that there is enough space for more engines to appear and address various targets.